2020 Yearly Outline

-Below is an outline of our programming phases for the coming shortened season.
+Below is an outline of our programming phases for the coming year.
 The mission of the the TRAIN program is to provide busy individuals with the most efficient and effective online training program that supports long-term health and longevity.
 Our goal is not to produce competitive athletes, but to prepare members to be ready for anything life throws their way, any time of the year.
 However, we do recognize the benefit of having a goal to focus our training, and the CrossFit Games Open provides a natural target for us to work towards.
 The Open affords an opportunity for us to connect with the worldwide CrossFit community, test our personal progress, and re-evaluate our training goals.
-This season will be shortened with another Open quickly approaching in October, but we will still progress through all four of our usual training phases.
-After October, we’ll return to our yearly programing cycle that will lead us towards the next Open in October of 2020 .
 The cornerstone of our programming will always be general physical preparedness, but we will shape the remainder of our 60-minute training sessions to meet different goals depending on the time of year.
 Below is an outline of the four major phases of training we will complete and what you can expect with each:

 The Refining Phase is an opportunity to build our aerobic base while we take a step back to refine our technique and work toward new skills.
 It’s easy to get caught up in competition and PRs, but we’re in this for the long haul – we want to be functional as we age well into our older years.
 In order to make that happen, significant time must be spent developing our oxidative energy system and making sure we are moving well before adding load or intensity.
 This takes time, and with our ultra-busy schedules we are often short on that precious resource.
 The bulk of our hour will still be filled with well-rounded GPP workouts including a variety of skills, time domains, and loading, and we’ll continue to test one benchmark workout per week throughout the Refining Phase.